Configure boundary groups for Configuration Manager

-- The client attempts to reach only its original server for the next 120 minutes.
-After 10 minutes, the software update points from boundary group A are added to the pool of available servers.
-However, the client cannot attempt to contact them or any other server until the initial 120-minute period to reconnect with the original server has elapsed.
+For the next 120 minutes, the client tries to reach only its original server in boundary group Z. After 10 minutes, Configuration Manager adds the software update points from boundary group A to the pool of available servers.
+However, the client doesn't try to contact them or any other server until the initial 120-minute period elapses.

-- After trying to locate that original software update point for 120 minutes, the client can then expand its search.
-At that time, the client adds servers to the available pool of software update points that are in it's current and any neighbor boundary groups configured for 120 minutes or less.
-This pool includes the servers in boundary group A which were previously added to the pool of available servers.
+After trying to contact the original software update point for 120 minutes, the client expands its search.
+It adds servers to the available pool of software update points that are in it's current and any neighbor boundary groups configured for 120 minutes or less.
+This pool includes the servers in boundary group A, which were previously added to the pool of available servers.

 Manually switch to a new software update point

-In addition to using fallback, you can use Client Notification to manually force a device to switch to a new software update point.
+Along with fallback, use client notification to manually force a device to switch to a new software update point.

 When you switch to a new server, the devices use fallback to find that new server.
 Review your boundary group configurations.
-Ensure that your software update points are in the correct boundary groups before you start this change.
+Before you start this change, make sure that your software update points are in the correct boundary groups.

 For more information, see Manually switch clients to a new software update point.

 Previously, a common problem occurs when you have a protected management point in a secure network.
-Clients on the main corporate network receive policy that includes this protected management point, even though they cannot communicate with it across a firewall.
-To address this problem, use the Never fallback option to ensure that clients only fallback to management points with which they can communicate.
+Clients on the main corporate network receive policy that includes this protected management point, even though they can't communicate with it across a firewall.
+To address this problem, use the Never fallback option to make sure that clients only fallback to management points with which they can communicate.

-When upgrading the site to version 1802, Configuration Manager adds all non-internet-facing management points into the site default boundary group.
-This upgrade behavior ensures that older client versions continue to communicate with management points.
-In order to take full advantage of this feature, move your management points to the desired boundary groups.
+When upgrading the site to version 1802, Configuration Manager adds all intranet management points into the site default boundary group.
+(This group of servers doesn't include management points that are only internet-facing.)
+This upgrade behavior makes sure that older client versions continue to communicate with management points.
+To take full advantage of this feature, move your management points to the desired boundary groups.

-Management point boundary group fallback does not change the behavior during client installation (ccmsetup.exe).
-If the command line does not specify the initial management point using the /MP parameter, the new client receives the full list of available management points.
+Management point boundary group fallback doesn't change the behavior during client installation (ccmsetup.exe).
+If the command line doesn't specify the initial management point using the /MP parameter, the new client receives the full list of available management points.
 For its initial bootstrap process, the client uses the first management point it can access.
 Once the client registers with the site, it receives the management point list properly sorted with this new behavior.